 I finished cooking and taking pictures for the cookbook I’ve been working on.
-This involved making an amazing dessert with quinoa flour, (Even my husband who acted like I was going to feed him prunes when I asked him to come taste it – in his defense he doesn’t like sweets and especially not healthier versions – loved it!
-He was really scared when I told him that there was no white sugar and I’d substituted applesauce for part of the butter.) making four pizzas with a quinoa flour pizza dough (yum!) and finally this quinoa salad I’m sharing with you today.
+This involved making an amazing dessert with quinoa flour, (Even my husband who acted like I was going to feed him prunes when I asked him to come taste it loved it.
+(In his defense he doesn’t like sweets and especially not healthier versions.)
+He was really scared when I told him that there was no white sugar and I’d substituted applesauce for part of the butter.)
+I also mad four pizzas with a quinoa flour pizza dough (yum!) and finally this quinoa salad I’m sharing with you today.

 Everything went really well.
 If you don’t count the thin pizza I was making that I destroyed while moving it to the pizza stone.

 Not so thrilled with the way the kitchen looked when I was done.